cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby on Rails/C12-Associations-and-authentication-systems-part-1.md

   - Every user should be able to sign up
   - Every user should have a profile page or dashboard
   - Update their information (email, password, ect)
-- Create at least one belongs_to assocation
+- Create at least one `belongs_to` assocation
-- Create at least one has_many association
+- Create at least one `has_many` association
-- Update views and styles.
+- Update views and styles

 - Push changes to GitHub and `Heroku`